Bechamel Sauce

 Butter

-Clarified Butter (Ghee) or Butter is usually the type of fat used to create the roux.
+Butter is the type of fat used to create the roux.
+You can also use or Clarified Butter (Ghee).

 Butter